emmawalshdev/kaytea_art/README.md

 **Browsing**
 1. To be able to browse the website easily without feeling confused or overwhelmed.
 It should have a easy-to-follow layout on all device sizes.
 2. To be able to search for products by text, so that I can find something specific.
-3. To browse orginal artwork, prints and gifts, as these are the main categories of an artshop which I would expect to see.
+3. To browse orginal artwork and prints, as these are the main categories of an artshop which I would expect to see.
-4. To be able to filter by price within cargeory pages so that I can find a product to suit my budget.
+4. To be able to filter by price within category pages so that I can find a product to suit my budget.
 5. To see the image, media used and canvas size of each product.
 This information is vital to me.
 6. To be able to read product reviews as this helps me to decide on the quality and level of service delivered by the company.
 7. To request a quote for a pet commission so that I can decide myself whether this is something I would like to purchase.